 Significant Opportunities in Atmospheric Research and Science

-Applications for 2021 are NOW CLOSED
+Applications for 2022 are NOW OPEN

 Welcome to the SOARS® website!
 Significant Opportunities in Atmospheric Research and Science (SOARS) is an undergraduate-to-graduate bridge program designed to broaden participation of historically underrepresented communities in the atmospheric and related sciences.